opensearch-project/documentation-website/_data-prepper/log-analytics.md

 For more information about Grok features, see the documentation.

-# OpenSearch sink
+### Sink

 There is a generic sink that writes data to OpenSearch as the destination.
 The [OpenSearch sink](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/opensearch/README.md) has configuration options related to an OpenSearch cluster, like endpoint, SSL/username, index name, index template, and index state management.

-# Pipeline configuration
+## Pipeline configuration

-## Example pipeline.yaml with SSL and basic authentication enabled
+### Example pipeline with SSL and basic authentication enabled

-Example `pipeline.yaml` with SSL and basic authentication enabled for the `http-source`:
+This example pipeline configuration comes with SSL and basic authentication enabled for the `http-source`:

 ```yaml
 log-pipeline: